 Paris Las Vegas

-The beautiful Montgolfier neon sign at the Paris hotel, is not an antique sign.
+The beautiful Montgolfier neon sign at the Paris Las Vegas, is not an antique sign.
 It has been standing on the Las Vegas strip since 1999.
 However, it deserves full attention, because of its unique spherical shape.
+It looks beautiful at dusk near to the famous replica of the Eiffel Tower:

 Pepsi-Cola Neon Sign